 Editor's Note: A line-by-line commentary followed on the first three paragraphs of "Seek Not Outside Yourself" from Chapter 29 in the text.
 This commentary has not been included in these excerpts.

-Let's turn back now to the "Rules for Decision" We are at the end of the fifth rule, which is that we hope that we have been wrong.
+Let's turn back now to the "Rules for Decision."
+We are at the end of the fifth rule, which is that we hope that we have been wrong.
 We looked at "Seek Not Outside Yourself" to really elaborate and make clear why it is that we are wrong, and just how wrong we are.
 So it is not just being wrong about a specific thing; it is being wrong about the very substance of our existence.
 So the last line before Rule 6 is:

 And now we are going to move to Rule 6.

-(Paragraph 11 - Sentences 1-4) (6) This tiny grain of wisdom will suffice to take you further.
+(T-30.I.11:1-4) (6) This tiny grain of wisdom will suffice to take you further.
 You are not coerced, but merely hope to get a thing you want.
 And you can say in perfect honesty: I want another way to look at this.

 "This tiny grain of wisdom" is the idea that you would be better off if you were wrong.
 So you still have not fully accepted that you are wrong and Jesus is right.
-But you now recognize with hope that you really would be better off if you were wrong.
+But you now recognize—with hope—that you really would be better off if you were wrong.
 You are not convinced yet that you are wrong, but at least you are open to the suggestion that you are wrong and he is right.
 Remember, we take very small steps.

 Sentence 2 is the same idea as the one we saw in the preceding rule.
 Nobody is forcing this on you.
 This is something you want.
 This is why this takes so much time: because you have to be convinced that you are not losing anything.
 That is the real fear: I am really afraid that if I do what Jesus says and I give up my specialness and all the things that I value in the world, there will be nothing left.
 There still is that thought in my mind that the ego just may be right, and God can't be trusted.
 That is what takes so long, and that is why it is so important that your experience of Jesus or the Holy Spirit, and your experience of the Course be of a very, very gentle teaching.
 Nobody is forcing you to do anything, at any time.
 All that Jesus is doing is making a suggestion that you consider what he is teaching you, and that you would be better off with him than with your ego.